araleo/express-auth/README.md

 ## Production

-This is not a production ready auth service and needs some adjusments in order to become one.
+This is not a production ready auth service and needs some adjustments in order to become one.
 Those are being implemented at small paces.